 - Black Bow

 Each of these bows grants its own set of unique effects.
-As an example, an Erdtree bow can scale with faith while a Serpent Bow is more aligned with Arc.
+An Erdtree bow can scale with faith, while a Serpent Bow is more aligned with Arc.

 The Statistics for every Elden Ring bow are mentioned below: